Osama-REOPRO/survey-creator-project-akin/README.md

 ```
 - All set now the backend is up and working.

-### The react app :crystal_ball: :
+### The react app:
-- open a new terminal window on the "neosurveys-react" directory and download the dependencies:
+- open a new terminal window on the "frontend-react" directory and download the dependencies:
 ```
 npm i
 ```